 - Rule 3900 sets out the Dealer Member’s obligation to supervise its business and operations.
-The rule is divided into six parts as follows:
+The rule is divided into seven parts as follows:

 Part A – General supervision requirements